 Just remember, how fast you actually go depends on more than just the motor.
 Things like your weight, terrain, battery size, and even tire pressure play a role.
 And of course, laws vary by region, so always check what’s allowed in your area before taking it on public roads.

 If you’re riding in the city, 1000W might be more power than you need.
 But for off-road adventures, hilly commutes, or hauling extra gear, it can make a big difference.
-As long as you ride safe and smart, a 1000W e-bike can give you a fast and fun way to get around.
+As long as you ride safely and smartly, a 1000W e-bike can give you a fast and fun way to get around.